polterguy/auth/README.md

 * users-get - Returns information associated with some user

 By combining the above actions it should be fairly easy to create registration logic in Magic.

+In addition the module contains a reusable workflow encapsulating the imports actions from above, correctly changed together.
+This workflow is as follows.

+* register - Registers a new user with the specified username, password, email, and name - And optionally associated the user with a default role